dulcetti/angular-format-masks/README.md

 # format-masks
-Este é um componente Angular que serve para formatar máscaras de CPF, CNPJ, CEP e Telefones brasileiros.
+This is a AngularJS Component to format masks of CPF, CNPJ, CEP and brazilian phones.

-As máscaras só funcionam em inputs HTML.
-Esse componente serve para formatar strings que vêm de uma API e printar no HTML de forma correta.
+The masks generally only work on HTML inputs.
+This component serve to format string of one external API and print on HTML in correct format.

-## Instalação
+## Instalation

 Rode o comando npm install para executar a instalação do pacote: